How to Apply

 - Admission Assessments

-- Preparatory Study for Interview
+- Preparatory Study at Interview ('Pre-Reading')

 This video from the Cambridge Admissions Office gives you a great sense of how we usually conduct admissions interviews.